data-gymnasia/courses/content/python-programming/content.md

 ### Numbers

 As discussed in the previous section, a numerical value can be either an _{code.language-python}int_ or a _{code.language-python}float_.
-We can represent integers exactly, while storing a real number as a float often requires rounding slightly (typically around $10^{-15}$ times the absolute value of the number, unless the number is rational with a power of 2 in the denominator—such numbers can typically be represented exactly).
+We can represent integers exactly, while storing a real number as a float [often requires rounding slightly](gloss:rounding).

 _{button.next-step} Continue_